 - 3.6 The sheltered housing service has responded by drawing up a new service offer.
+This has been developed in conjunction with the Sheltered Housing Residents and staff and was facilitated by the CIH (Chartered Institute of Housing).
+The new Service Offer will be the subject of a report to Housing Committee in March 2015 but essentially seeks to provide accommodation for older people where opportunities to improve health and wellbeing are provided, enabling residents to live independently and remain in their own homes for as long as possible.
 It is now time to modernise our sheltered housing assets to ensure their fitness for the future. - 3.7 The accommodation that makes up our sheltered housing portfolio is varied.
 At one end of the spectrum we have three 'flagship schemes' where in the late 1980s careful attention was paid to providing a good range of communal facilities, thereby 'future proofing' these schemes.
-At the other end, in the 1960s and 70's the council built a significant number of sheltered studio flats with shared facilities, which are now proving unpopular and hard to let.
-Refurbishment has already taken place to ensure all studios have their own bathrooms and will be completed in 2014/15 This leaves over 200 studios with their own bathrooms, but where the bed is in the lounge.
+At the other end, in the 1960s and 1970s the council built a significant number of sheltered studio flats, some with shared facilities, which are now proving unpopular and hard to let.
+Refurbishment has already taken place to ensure all studios have their own bathrooms and will be completed in 2014/15.
+This leaves over 200 studios with their own bathrooms, but where the bed is in the lounge.
 The conversion of these studios to one bedroom flats is a major recommendation within this report. - 3.8 However, a small number of schemes cannot be made fit for purpose cost effectively.
 Proposals on such schemes will be brought to future committee meetings. - 3.9 The internal communal areas on some of the council's sheltered schemes, despite being clean and safe, can have a tired and clinical feel.
 Moving forward, tenants are making good use of the Estate Development Budget system to brighten up the communal interiors and make them more homely.
-However, this is no substitute for a scheduled programme to upgrade decor and furnishings.
+However, this is no substitute for a scheduled programme to upgrade decoration.
 Such a programme is another key recommendation of this report.